Cinnamon Roll Muffin Recipe

 - Baking soda.
 Gives softness and airiness to your muffins

 - Baking powder.
-Gives the light and fluffy texture
+Gives a light and fluffy texture

 - Salt.
 Enhances flavors